 That election was won convincingly by Aung San Suu Kyi’s National League for Democracy (NLD), but the country’s ruling military junta refused to recognize the results.

-Nobel Peace Prize-winner Suu Kyi – a national hero who spent nearly 15 years under house arrest – is overwhelmingly her country’s most popular politician.
+Opposition leader and Nobel Peace Prize-winner Suu Kyi – a national hero who spent nearly 15 years she spent under house arrest – is overwhelmingly her country’s most popular politician.

 Last month, parliamentarians voted down a motion to remove the clause barring Suu Kyi.

 “The NLD will contest the election but the prospect of (Suu Kyi) becoming the president is almost zero,” Aung Zaw, editor of influential Burmese news magazine The Irrawaddy told CNN.

 The president is not directly elected by the public, but chosen by MPs following the vote.

 Suu Kyi said on Saturday she will will run in the constituency of Kaw Mhu, a town outside the biggest city Yangon.

 The NLD boycotted polls in 2010 in protest at rules that barred Suu Kyi, still locked up at the time, from running.
 But the party dominated subsequent by-elections in 2012.

 “If the election is free and fair, the NLD is going to win the majority of votes,” said Zaw.
 “But it is doubtful that they will be able to form the government.”

 A quarter of the 664 parliamentary seats are reserved for the military, giving them outsized and “undemocratic” influence on the shape of next government, and the power to veto any changes to the junta-era constitution, says Zaw.